inko-lang/inko/docs/source/contributing.md

 The maintainers will then take a look at your changes, make sure the merge request has the appropriate labels, and provide feedback on your changes.

+## Working on the standard library

+The standard library doesn't have access to the prelude.
+As such, the types and methods exposed by the prelude must be imported explicitly.